DominikDawiec/Customer-Segmentation-with-K-means-Algorithm/README.md

 # Customer Segmentation with K means Algorithm

-In this project, I wanted to present the issue of customer segmentation in a way that is understandable to non-technical people, then I did segmentation with the K means algorithm in Python
+In this project, I wanted to present the customer segmentation in a way that is understandable for non-technical people

 #### Project Status: [Completet]